stha-sanket/Team_Textify/README.md

     git clone <your-repository-url> # If using Git cd my_multipage_app
     ```
-    Or download the code and extract it into a directory named `my_multipage_app`.

 2.  **Place Model File:**
     *   Ensure the pre-trained model file `my_image_classifier_model.keras` is placed directly inside the `my_multipage_app` directory (one level above the `pages` directory).